solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 - Deposit - Lock up the SOL and set a USD price to unlock it at.
 - Withdraw - Check the USD price and withdraw the SOL if the price is met.

+### Program setup

+To fully setup our program, we would need to initialize it, create the program logic and then test.
+Let's go over the steps one by one.
+Make sure you have all the necessary tools installed - `Anchor`, `Solana CLI`, e.t.c

-#### 1. Program Setup
+#### Initialize

-To get started, let’s create the program with
+1. Run the `anchor init <program_name> ` command.

 ```zsh
 anchor init burry-escrow
 ```

-Next, replace the program ID in `lib.rs` and `Anchor.toml` with the program ID shown when you run `anchor keys list`.

-Next, add the following to the bottom of your Anchor.toml file.
-This will tell Anchor how to configure our local testing environment.
-This will allow us to test our program locally without having to deploy and send transactions to devnet.
+2. Update `Anchor.toml` and `Cargo.toml` files<br/><br/> Add the following to
+   the bottom of your Anchor.toml file.
+This will tell Anchor how to configure our local testing environment and will allow us to test our program locally without having to deploy and send transactions to devnet.

 At the bottom of `Anchor.toml`: